Through FAITH, as a FAMILY we aspire to grow. Thriving for all our FUTURES, enabling us to FLOURISH individually and as a community

 Pupils should be taught about the society in which they are growing up.
 These subjects are designed to foster respect for others and for difference, and educate pupils about healthy relationships.
 RSE should meet the needs of all pupils, whatever their developing sexuality or identity – this should include age-appropriate teaching about different types of relationships in the context of the law.

-Pupils should receive teaching on LGBT relationships during their school years - we expect secondary schools to include LGBT content.
-Primary schools are enabled and encouraged to cover LGBT content if they consider it age appropriate to do so, but there is no specific requirement for this.
+Pupils should receive teaching on LGBTQIA relationships during their school years - we expect secondary schools to include LGBTQIA content.
+Primary schools are enabled and encouraged to cover LGBTQIA content if they consider it age appropriate to do so, but there is no specific requirement for this.
 This would be delivered, for example, through teaching about different types of family, including those with same sex parents.

 "I find the reading method to be excellent.
 Overall the way school is managed shows you care